 As you might expect from what's written above so far, the answer is "B." They want a well-behaved system, but their actions don't produce it ... just the opposite.

 In situations like this we are actually powerless.
-In effect, we're captive to a more insidious form of bondage:
+In effect, as Peter Senge has observed in The Fifth Discipline, we're captive to a more insidious form of bondage:

 We are "prisoners of our own thinking."